by-jp/www.byjp.me/content/notes/twitter/13620426572/index.md

 - imported
 - from-twitter
 ---
-Spent an hour building a facebook app to add a feature, finished it only to find the feature is already there… good job ruby dev is fast\!
+Spent an hour building a facebook app to add a feature, finished it only to find the feature is already there… good job ruby dev is fast!